Fruitful Financial Decisions in the Bible: The Talents Parable

 Burying money is bad

 You might not literally bury money in your backyard, but there can sometimes be a temptation to do so in spirit.
 Growing money over time is an important part of managing household finances.
 Your version of “burying” could be cash in an account with no interest that could be earning something.
 It could be money in a 401k or other retirement plan meant to grow long-term but you’ve never taken action on.
+If your family has money earning nothing, then inflation will take a toll over time.
 Don't fall into the trap of burying assets that should be working for your family instead of sitting still.

 Carefully Evaluate Someone You Entrust with your Money